TotalMiner/TotalMoon/README.md

+# Total Moon
-# Total Moon\nA Lua scripting API for Total Miner
+A Lua scripting API for Total Miner